glb96/Alpaga/docs/_sources/analysis_SHS.rst.txt

 .. _SHS_analysis:

-One can show that the expression of the Second Harmonic Scattering (SHS) intensity resolved in polarization is:
+One can show that the expression of the Second Harmonic Scattering (SHS) intensity resolved in polarization is (see for instance :cite:p:`le2022second` Chp V or :cite:p:`rondepierre2025correlations`  Chp XXX):

 .. math::